 If you are using an agent, they may do this for you.

 It’s all about your tenants:

 Keep your tenants happy and save yourself time and money – high turnover can be costly.
-Keep them happy and do the following:
+To maintain a positive relationship with your tenants, do the following: